disinfoRG/ZeroScraper/README.md

         --delay: delay time between each request. default = 1.5 (sec)
         --ua: user agent string. default is the chrome v78 user-agent string.

 2. To find new articles for all ACTIVE sites listed in Site table in database.
-Activity is determined by 'is_active' column in Site table.
+Activity is determined by 'is_active' column in airtable.
 ```sh
 $ python ns.py discover
 ```